11philip22/CodeInjection/README.md

 ### This code works on my machine @ 22-06-2021
 Injects shellcode using NtCreateSection, NtMapViewOfSection and RtlCreateUserThread.
 #### Explanation
+Create `notepad.exe` as host process to run our shellcode in.
 Create a new memory section with RWX protection using `NtCreateSection`.
 Map a view of the created section to the local process with RW protection using `NtMapViewOfSection`.
 Map a view of the created section to a remote target process with RX protection using `NtMapViewOfSection`.